Joint Enforcement Strike Force Combating California’s Underground Economy

 On October 26, 1993, the Governor signed Executive Order W-66-93, which created the JESF on the Underground Economy.
 The Governor subsequently signed Senate Bill 1490, which placed the provisions of the Executive Order into law as Section 329 of the California Unemployment Insurance Code (CUIC), effective January 1, 1995.

-The Employment Development Department (EDD) is the lead agency for JESF, and the Director of EDD, or his or her designee is the chairperson.
+The Employment Development Department (EDD) is the lead agency for the JESF, and the Director of the EDD, or his or her designee, is the chairperson.
 The JESF is responsible for enhancing the development and sharing of information necessary to combat the underground economy, to improve the coordination of enforcement activities, and to develop methods to pool, focus, and target enforcement resources.
-The JESF is empowered and authorized to form joint enforcement teams when appropriate to utilize the collective investigative and enforcement capabilities of JESF members.
+The JESF is empowered and authorized to form joint enforcement teams when appropriate to use the collective investigative and enforcement capabilities of JESF members.

 In addition to the EDD, the other JESF members and participating governmental entities are: